-they don't matter.
+Many of us attempt to ignore such feelings-as unimportant and something to push aside, and we act as though they don't matter.
 But doing this can leave us discouraged and despairing.
-Unless we heal the emotional harm, it can be hard to stay motivated.
-It can be hard to stay focused on addressing the climate crisis.
+Unless we heal the emotional damage, it can be hard to stay motivated.
+It can be hard to stay focused on mitigating the climate crisis.